 Polysilicon is an essential raw material used in the production of solar cells and modules.
 Prior to the second half of 2008, there was an industry-wide shortage of polysilicon, primarily as a result of the growing demand for solar power products.
 According to Solarbuzz, the average long-term supply contract price of polysilicon increased from approximately US\$60-US\$65 per kilogram delivered in 2007 to US\$60-US\$75 per kilogram in 2008.
 In addition, according to Solarbuzz, spot prices for solar grade polysilicon were in the range of US\$230-US\$375 per kilogram for most of the first half of 2008 and rose to a peak of US\$450-US\$475 per kilogram by mid-2008.
 Increases in the price of polysilicon have in the past increased our production costs, and any significant price increase in the future may adversely impact our business and results of operations.
 Due to the historical scarcity of polysilicon, supply chain management and financial strength were the key barriers to entry.
-In late 2008 and 2009, however, newly available polysilicon capacity has resulted in an increased supply of polysilicon, which created a downward pressure on the price of 2009, and spot prices for solar grade polysilicon decreased rapidly to US\$150-US\$200 per kilogram by the beginning of 2009, and further declined to US\$55-US\$60 per kilogram by the end of 2009.
+In late 2008 and 2009, however, newly available polysilicon capacity has resulted in an increased supply of polysilicon, which created a downward pressure on the price of polysilicon.
+According to Solarbuzz, the average initial price range of long-term polysilicon supply contracts decreased to US\$50-US\$60 in the fourth quarter of 2009, and spot prices for solar grade polysilicon decreased rapidly to US\$150-US\$200 per kilogram by the beginning of 2009, and further declined to US\$55-US\$60 per kilogram by the end of 2009.
 We cannot assure you that the price of polysilicon will continue to decline or remain at its current levels, especially if the global solar power market regains its growth momentum.
-As the shortage of polysilicon eases, industry barriers to entry become less significant and the production of downstream solar power products may result in substantial downward pressure on the prices and an increase in the production of downstream solar power products may result in substantial downward pressure on the prices and an increase in the production of downstream solar power products may result in substantial downward pressure on the prices of those products, including our products.
-Such price reduct
+As the shortage of polysilicon eases, industry barriers to entry become less significant and the production of downstream solar power products may result in substantial downward pressure on the prices of those products, including our products.
+Such price reductions could have a negative impact on our revenues and earnings, and materially and adversely